In this FDD Talk post, you’ll learn the following:

 - Outlets at the End of the Year: 33

-- The franchises offered are for the operation of boutique fitness centers designed to operate with the potential for minimal overhead under the trademark Anytime Fitness or Anytime Fitness Express.
+- The franchises offered are for the operation of fitness centers designed to operate under the trademark Anytime Fitness or Anytime Fitness Express.

 - The franchisor began offering Anytime Fitness franchises in October 2002.
 It began offering Anytime Fitness Express franchises in October 2006.

-- As of the issuance date of the 2018 FDD, Anytime Fitness requires you to staff your standard Anytime Fitness center or Anytime Fitness Express center for a minimum number of hours per week and it may require you to offer personal training services to your members, both of which may be done by you or by qualified staff that you hire.
+- As of the issuance date of the latest FDD, Anytime Fitness requires you to staff your standard Anytime Fitness center or Anytime Fitness Express center for a minimum number of hours per week and it requires you to offer small and/or large group training and personal training services to your members, both of which may be done by you or by qualified staff that you hire.

 - Anytime Fitness may also require you to use a telephone answering service during the time your Anytime Fitness center is not staffed.